 The PROB function uses the following arguments:

-- X_range (required argument) – It is the range of numeric values of x with which there are associated probabilities.
+- X_range (required argument) – This is the range of numeric values of x with which there are associated probabilities.

-- Lower_limit (optional argument) – It is the lower boundary of the value for which we want a probability.
+- Lower_limit (optional argument) – This is the lower boundary of the value for which we want a probability.

-- Upper_limit (optional argument) – It is upper boundary of the value for which you want a probability.
-When we omit this argument, the PROB function ill simply return the probability associated with the value of the supplied lower_limit.
+- Upper_limit (optional argument) – This is upper boundary of the value for which you want a probability.
+When we omit this argument, the PROB function will simply return the probability associated with the value of the supplied lower_limit.

 How to use the PROB Function in Excel?